 Some standard methods associated with material selection that protect against general corrosion include:

-- The use of corrosion-resistant materials such as stainless steel and nickel, chromium, and molybdenum alloys.
+- Using corrosion-resistant materials such as stainless steel and nickel, chromium, and molybdenum alloys.

 - The use of protective coatings such as paints and epoxies.

-- The application of metallic and nonmetallic coatings or linings to the surface which protects against corrosion, but allows the material to retain its structural strength (for example, a carbon steel pressure vessel with stainless steel cladding as a liner).
+- Applying metallic and nonmetallic coatings or linings to the surface protects against corrosion.
+Still, it allows the material to retain its structural strength (for example, a carbon steel pressure vessel with stainless steel cladding as a liner).

-In localized corrosion there is an intense at tack at localized sites on the surface of a component while the rest of the surface is corroding at much lower rate.
-Localized corrosion takes place when corrosion works with other destructive processes such as stress, fatigue, erosion, and other forms of chemical attack.
+In localized corrosion, there is an intense attack at localized sites on the surface of a component while the rest of the surface is corroding at a much lower rate.
+Localized corrosion occurs when corrosion works with other destructive processes such as stress, fatigue, erosion, and other forms of a chemical attack.
 Localized corrosion mechanisms can cause more damage than any one of those destructive processes individually.
-Localized corrosion can further classified as pitting corrosion, galvanic corrosion, crevice corrosion, selective corrosion, erosion corrosion, intergranular corrosion, chloride stress corrosion and stress corrosion cracking (SCC).
-Passive materials, such as stainless steels, aluminum alloys, or nickelchromium alloys are generally subject to localized corrosion.
+Localized corrosion can further be classified as pitting corrosion, galvanic corrosion, crevice corrosion, selective corrosion, erosion corrosion, intergranular corrosion, chloride stress corrosion, and stress corrosion cracking (SCC).
+Passive materials, such as stainless steel, aluminum alloys, or nickel-chromium alloys, are generally subject to localized corrosion.

 Pitting, characterized by sharply defined holes, is one of the most insidious forms of corrosion.
-They ordinarily penetrate from the top of a horizontal surface downward in a nearly vertical direction.
-It is supposed that gravity causes the pits to grow downward.
+They ordinarily penetrate from the top of a horizontal surface downward in a nearly vertical direction, and it is supposed that gravity causes the pits to grow downward.
 Pitting corrosion can cause failure by perforation while producing only a small weight loss on the metal.
-This perforation can be difficult to detect and its growth rapid, leading to unexpected loss of function of the component.
+This perforation can be difficult to detect, and its growth is rapid, leading to unexpected loss of function of the component.
 Pitting corrosion has also been associated with both crevice and galvanic corrosion.
-Metal deposition (copper ions plated on a steel surface) can also create sites for pitting attack.
+Metal deposition (copper ions plated on a steel surface) can also create sites for pitting attacks.

 Causes of pitting corrosion include: